Office of International Affairs

-There is no deadline for Short-Term Study Abroad Proposals.
-However, before publicizing your study abroad program, a Short-Term Study Abroad Program Proposal must be submitted to and approved by the Office of International Affairs.
-Please note that trips to countries with U.S. Department of State travel warnings will not be approved.
-Before submitting your proposal, and periodically while planning your trip, be sure to check the Department of State website to ensure your travel destination is not under a warning.
+Please note that programs to countries with U.S. Department of State travel warnings will not be approved.
+Before submitting your proposal, and periodically while planning your program, be sure to check the Department of State website to ensure your travel destination is not under a warning.

-Please review the guidelines before planning your trip.
-There are requirements related to length of trip, contact hours, and number of chaperones.
+Please review the guidelines before planning your program.
+There are requirements related to length of program, contact hours, and number of chaperones.

 Refer to the following budget worksheet for help in estimating the price of a study abroad program.

 Faculty members who have led a study abroad program within the last 3 years may use the repeat proposal form (interactive .docx - If you try to open this form from the website, you may receive an error message.
 To avoid this, right click the link, click "Save Link As" and save the file as a .docx document on your computer before opening.)
 Please note:

 If it has been 3 years or more since your last study abroad program, you cannot use the repeat proposal.

 Once your short-term study abroad program proposal has been submitted and approved, the Office of International Affairs can assist in publicizing your program by assisting in the creation of a website, funding 20 (11x17) full color posters and flyers for display in our office.
 Examples of posters are below.